 - R = pixel values from the red band

-This index outputs values between -1.0 and 1.0, mostly representing greenness, where any negative values are mainly generated from clouds, water, and snow, and values near zero are mainly generated from rock and bare soil.
+This scientific index outputs values between -1.0 and 1.0, which represents vegetation density and vigor.
+Negative values are mainly generated from clouds, water, and snow, and values near zero are mainly generated from rock and bare soil.
 Very low values (0.1 and below) of NDVI correspond to barren areas of rock, sand, or snow.
 Moderate values (0.2 to 0.3) represent shrub and grassland, while high values (0.6 to 0.8) indicate temperate and tropical rainforests.